 Well, not you or me, anyway – not this version, not at $600-800.

-It’s not going to revolutionize anything, it’s not going to replace netbooks, but it will find large and devoted audiences, particularly after the price drops and some features get added.
-It’s easy to imagine version 2 or 3 with the built-in camera that ought to have been there all along, and with the GPS receiver that is driving the most interesting uses of the iPhone.
-More importantly, a couple of years from now the low-end version of the […] continued
+It’s not going to revolutionize anything, it’s not going to replace netbooks, but it will find large and devoted audiences, particularly after the price drops and some features get added. […] continued

 Happy holidays from all of us at Bruceb Consulting!
 All my best wishes for an abundance of happiness and good cheer!